Juhij2/hieroglyph-classifier/README.md

 ## Dataset

 Based on the GlyphReader corpus (Franken & van Gemert, 2013), as used in Barucci et al. (2021).
-Source: `HamdiJr/Egyptian_hieroglyphs` on HuggingFace — manually annotated hieroglyph images labeled according to the Gardiner Sign List.
+Source: `HamdiJr/Egyptian_hieroglyphs` on HuggingFace, manually annotated hieroglyph images labeled according to the Gardiner Sign List.

 ## Detection Pipeline